radium0729/Personal-Sale/README.md

 No deliver to door or Apt.

-Nothing is free, only together with 100$ or more items.
+Nothing is directy free, only together with 100$ or more items.